ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 Before provisioning VLAN interfaces, configure each host's PCI NIC to allow VLANs.
 The following VLAN IDs are use in this example:

-* VLAN 100 - Instance management (e.g. vCenter and NSX Managers)
+* VLAN 100 - Instance management (e.g. vCenter and NSX-T Managers)
 * VLAN 200 - vMotion
 * VLAN 300 - vSAN
-* VLAN 400 - TEP

 1. Get the PCI NIC IDs for the provisioned {{site.data.keyword.bm_is_short}}: